airyrooms/maleo.js/packages/Maleo.js/README.md

 ## Routing

-Routing are declared as a centralized route config.
+Routing is declared in a centralized route config.
-Register all the route config in `routes.jsx` file.
+Register all the route config in `maleo-routes.json` file.

-If you put the `routes.jsx` files on root directory, Maleo will automatically register your route.
+If you put the `maleo-routes.json` files on root directory, Maleo will automatically register your route.
 Otherwise put path to your routes on [Maleo config](#custom-configuration).

 Routes file has to export default the route configuration.
 The route object **expected to have distinct key** to indicate the route.